rossbachp/DeciCollab/ADR-Template.md

   *A plan to revisit and evaluate the decision and its effectiveness after the implementation, possibly scheduling a review date to assess the outcome.

 To ensure accountability and clarity, all outcomes should have corresponding tickets created to track the related tasks and progress effectively.

+### Example

+__Consequences__: Adopting Containerd as the Primary Kubernetes CRI

+* __Improved Flexibility and Scalability__:
+  * Containerd's modular architecture and extensibility provide the project with a robust foundation for adapting to evolving requirements and scaling efficiently.
+* __Enhanced Integration and Compatibility__:
+  * Containerd is a CNCF-graduated project widely adopted by major Kubernetes platforms such as GKE, EKS, and AKS.
+Aligning with this standard reduces integration complexity and ensures compatibility with future Kubernetes developments.
+* __Better Maintainability__:
+  * The strong separation of concerns between runtime operations and orchestration simplifies maintenance and fosters a cleaner, more manageable system architecture.
+* __Community Support and Ecosystem Benefits__:
+  * Containerd enjoys active community engagement, extensive documentation, and a large user base, offering reliable support and resources to address challenges effectively.
+* __Future-Proof Solution__:
+  * The adoption of Containerd aligns the project with cloud-native standards and industry trends, ensuring long-term viability and reducing risks of technical debt.
+* __Streamlined Operations__:
+  * The lightweight and high-performance design of Containerd improves overall operational efficiency while supporting essential container management features like image handling and runtime abstraction.

+By adopting Containerd, the project leverages a stable, well-supported CRI, facilitating operational excellence and aligning with Kubernetes ecosystem best practices.

 ## References